ncsa/TGI_RAILS_Documentation/docs/source/running_jobs.rst

 To run an X11 based application on a compute node in an interactive session, the use of the ``--x11`` switch with ``srun`` is needed.
-For example, to run a single core job that uses 1g of memory with X11 (in this case an xterm) do the following:
+For example, to run a single core job that uses 16g of memory with X11 (in this case an xterm) do the following:

 ::

-   srun -A abcd-delta-cpu  --partition=cpu-interactive \
+   srun -A <account_name> --partition=cpu \
      --nodes=1 --tasks=1 --tasks-per-node=1 \
-     --cpus-per-task=2 --mem=16g \
-     --x11  xterm
+     --cpus-per-task=2 --mem=16g --x11  xterm

 .. _file-system-dependency-specification-for-jobs-1: